Skip to content

 };

-During recording process OnValueChange function captures progress bar change events and calls RegisterAction function that adds SetItemValue action to the test.
+During the recording process, the OnValueChange function captures progress bar change events and calls the RegisterAction function, which adds the SetItemValue action to the test.

 6. CustomListboxControl Specific Accessibility Events

 What accessibility events are fired when a user changes the progress bar value?
 You can use Accessible Event Watcher to find out.
 Launch CustomControlApp and start Accessible Event Watcher.
-Make sure that mode is set to WinEvents (In Context)
+Make sure that the mode is set to WinEvents (In Context).

 customcontrolapp, accessible events

-Select an item in CustomControlApp and advance its progress bar using right key.
-Accessible Event Watcher will show you captured events:
+Select an item in CustomControlApp and advance its progress bar using the right key.
+Accessible Event Watcher will show you the captured events:

 customcontrolapp, accessible events filled

-You can see that changing progress bar leads to generation of OBJ_VALUECHANGE events.
-To get event name to use with Rapise open Event Constants page and search for relevant value.
+You can see that changing the progress bar leads to the generation of OBJ_VALUECHANGE events.
+To get the event name to use with Rapise, open the Event Constants page and search for the relevant value.

 event constants

-Not all accessibility events are processed and propagated by Rapise engine.
-EVENT_OBJECT_VALUECHANGE is one of such events.
-To consume this event and make an appropriate call to OnValueChange of Win32CustomListboxControl you need to add and register custom accessibility event handler:
+Not all accessibility events are processed and propagated by the Rapise engine.
+EVENT_OBJECT_VALUECHANGE is one such event.
+To consume this event and make an appropriate call to OnValueChange of Win32CustomListboxControl, you need to add and register a custom accessibility event handler:

 /**